Valence Cathedral: History

+The architecture of this cathedral is similar to other monuments in Auvergne and Velay, in particular the polychrome stone decorations.
+The apse is surrounded by four semi-circular chapels.

 It suffered extensive damage in the French Wars of Religion, but it was restored in the first decade of the 17th century.

 Pope Pius VI, who had been taken prisoner and deported from Italy by troops of the French Directory, was imprisoned in the fortress of Valence.
 After six weeks he died there, on 29 August 1799.
-The church contains the monument to Pope Pius VI.
+The church contains his monument.

+The cathedral was granted the status of minor basilica on 4 May 1847.
 The porch and the stone tower above it were rebuilt in 1861.